Distributed Local Verification using Proofs with(out) Errors: Impossibility Results for Proofs with Errors

+We now investigate how the parameters $i$ (the number of errors) and the view distance relate.
+We prove the following impossibility for cycle existence, which can even be extended to cycle-freeness and bipartiteness.

-\begin{theorem} Consider any adversarial labeling $L_{adv}$ on a graph $G$ that differs from an oracular labeling $L_O$ (consisting of any number of labels) in at most $i$ nodes of the whole graph $G$.
-Then there exists no verification algorithm, together with $L_{adv}$, that constitutes a locally checkable labeling scheme for cycle detection in which every node has a view distance at most $d \leq i$. \end{theorem}
+\begin{theorem} If some $L_{adv}$ differs from $L_O$ in at most $i$ nodes even in the entire graph $G$, and even with no restriction on the number of distinct proof labels, then there exists no verification algorithm for cycle existence with a view distance of at most $i$ for every node. \end{theorem}